Get started

 Basic example

-Some examples of what mapSpain can do:
+These examples show what mapSpain can do:

 library(mapSpain)